-The Slay In Your Lane: The Black Girl Bible discussion and book signing by authors Yomi Adegoke and Elizabeth Uviebinene was one of the many great events I found on Eventbrite -- in London during Black History Month.
-The event was hosted on October 10, 2018 at Foyles bookshop on Charing Cross Road in London.
+The Slay in Your Lane: The Black Girl Bible discussion and book signing by authors Yomi Adegoke and Elizabeth Uviebinene was one of the many fantastic events I discovered on Eventbrite in London during Black History Month.
+The event took place on October 10, 2018, at Foyles bookshop on Charing Cross Road in London.
+Yes, October is Black History Month in the UK. :)

-The authors discussed their backgrounds and what motivated them to write the book.
-They also discussed the breadth of the book itself and the impact it’s had.
+The authors discussed their backgrounds and the inspiration behind Slay in Your Lane.
+They also discussed the breadth of the book and the impact the book has already had.

 The discussion was followed by Q&A and book signings.

-During the event, I was struck most by the level of success both women achieved simply by focusing on their area of strength and working together toward a common goal.
-This is such a simple, yet effective tool for success and very appropriately displayed the wisdom of their book title: slay in your lane.
+During the event, I was struck most by the level of success both women achieved by each focusing on their respective strengths and working together toward a common goal.
+This straightforward yet powerful approach to success perfectly exemplified the wisdom of their book title: slay in your lane.

-I believe the real magic between beings comes in working together as one (when two become one, etc…).
-It’s both the Magic and the natural way of creation.
+I believe the real magic occurs when individuals work together as one (when two become one, etc.).
+This synergy represents both the magic and the natural process of creation.

 Many women, especially black women, take on various roles, are multi-talented, and may not feel that they have just one lane.
 However, I learned that with respect to another, we all have a lane.